 St. Paul of the Cross was born at Ovada in the Republic of Genoa, January 3, 1694.
 His infancy and youth were spent in great innocence and piety.
 When he was still young he was inspired by God to found a religious congregation that would be dedicated to the Passion of Christ as we see it in the Cross, and in fact, God allowed him, in a vision, to see the habit which he and his companions were to wear.
-He spoke humbly to his bishop about this, and the bishop understood that this was an inspiration from God.
+The symbol which Passionists still wear is that of Christ’s Sacred Heart, surmounted by a cross.
+He spoke to his bishop about this, and the bishop understood that this was an inspiration from God.
 On November 22, 1720, the bishop vested him with the habit that had been shown to him in a vision, the same that the Passionists wear at the present time.

-St. Paul of the Cross traveled throughout the Italy, preaching missions, and directing people’s attention to Jesus upon the Cross.
+For some fifty years St. Paul of the Cross traveled throughout Italy, preaching missions, and directing people’s attention to Jesus upon the Cross.
 God lavished upon him the greatest gifts in the supernatural order, but he treated himself with the greatest rigor, and believed that he was a useless servant and a great sinner.
 His saintly death occurred at Rome in the year 1775, at the age of eighty-one.
 He was canonized by Pope Pius IX in 1867.

 May the Priest Saint Paul, whose only love was the Cross, obtain for us thy grace, O Lord: so that, urged on more strongly by his example, we may each embrace our own cross with courage; through Jesus Christ thy Son our Lord, who liveth and reigneth with thee, in the unity of the Holy Spirit, ever one God, world without end.
 Amen.